apify/apify-docs/docs/crawling_basics/recap_collection_basics.md

     // The data we wanted were in multiple
     // <div> elements with the class="td".
     const fields = $(site).find('div.td');
-    // And we a added all the data to the results array
+    // We added all the data to the results array
     // in the form of an object with keys and values. results.push({
         rank: fields.eq(0).text().trim(),